 The introduction of cloud computing, in combination with the fact that hardware is becoming more of a commodity due to the ease of provisioning and monitoring, has yielded agility.
 A multitude of challenges has driven the industry to move in this direction, the most important one being the ability to allow Information Technology providers to deliver quality solutions in more acceptable time frames.

 As a CIO in the Government space, I recognize that the public sector traditionally lags behind the private sector as far as IT is concerned.
 I believe that it is now more important than ever that this does not remain the norm, but rather becomes the exception.
 The IT industry as a whole is converging in all aspects; interoperability is the key and we need to keep up with the times.

-The future is very bright for the industry, but there are some areas for improvement.
+The future is very bright for the industry, but there are some areas of improvement.
 More security concerns are coming to the forefront as government adopts the cloud; the industry and government are addressing them via different initiatives.
 Although hardware provisioning is relatively easy, the unified monitoring of the infrastructure is still not fully addressed.
 Another area for improvement is chargeback models.
-Improving these items will go a long way in allowing the industry to be more pro-active in improving uptime and also more precise in how we build cost models around these services.
+Enhancing these items will go a long way in allowing the industry to be more pro-active in improving uptime and also more precise in how we build cost models around these services.